-For those born in May, emerald is their birthstone.
-Here Gem-A gemmology tutor Lily Faber FGA DGA EG explores the history and qualities of this beautiful beryl.
+Those born in May are lucky enough to count emerald as their birthstone.
+Here, Gem-A gemmology tutor, Lily Faber FGA DGA EG, explores the history and qualities of this beautiful green beryl.

 The emerald is arguably the most well-known and desired member of the beryl family with its brilliantly verdant colour.
-Green stones have been called emeralds for thousands of years since 4000 BC, regardless of whether they actually were what we know as emeralds today.
+Green stones have been called emeralds for thousands of years - since around 4,000 BC - regardless of whether they actually were what we know as emeralds today.

 Emeralds typically form as hexagonal prisms with a flat pinacoid top and base.
 Sometimes, they can have rectangular etch pits on the prism faces and hexagonal etch pits on the top of the crystal.